-31 CONTRIBUTION TO SOCIAL AND SPORTS FUND
+34 CONTRIBUTION TO SOCIAL AND SPORTS FUND

-In accordance with Law No. 13 of 2008 and related clarifications issued in January 2010, the Group is required to contribute 2.5% of its annual net consolidated profit to the Social and Sports Fund (S.S.F).
+In accordance with Law No. 13 of 2008, as amended by Law No. 8 of 2011 and related clarifications issued in January 2010, the Group is required to contribute 2.5% of its annual net consolidated profit to the Social and Sports Fund (S.S.F).
 The clarification relating to Law No. 13 requires the payable amount to be recognised as distribution of income.
 Hence, this is recognised in the consolidated statement of changes in equity.

-During the year, the Group appropriated an amount of QR 25.8 million (2022: QR 25.3 million) to the S.S.F representing 2.5% of the consolidated profit for the year attributable to equity holders of the parent.
+During the year, the Group appropriated an amount of QR 28.0 million (2023: QR 25.8 million) to the S.S.F representing 2.5% of the consolidated profit for the year attributable to equity holders of the parent.